teachingaway/teachingaway.github.io/pages/patent-services.md

 A "**non-infringement**" opinion compares the "claims" of the third-party patent to the technology you are using, and gauges whether you are likely to be infringing.

-Legal opinions rarely provide conclusive certainty because patent analysis , but they can
+Legal opinions rarely provide conclusive certainty because patent analysis often turns on subjective issues where reasonable people can differ.
+However, patent opinions can help *reduce uncertainty* more carefully define legal risks.

 <hr class="tall">

 # Patent Trial and Appeal Board Proceedings

+The Patent Trial and Appeal Board ("PTAB") is an administrative court within the USPTO.
+It hears (a) "ex parte" appeals from inventors who believe a patent examiner has improperly rejected a patent application, and (b) "inter partes" disputes between a patent owner and a third party.

 <img src="/images/patent-drawings/tesla-motor-1889.png" class="translucent">

 - - -

 ## Appealing Patent Examiner Rejections: Ex Parte Appeals

+Patent examiner's are generally smart people, but they work under intense time pressures, and can sometimes make mistakes.
+When they do, the mistake can often be appealed to the PTAB.
+We try to avoid this scenario when possible, because the PTAB often takes years to issue a decision on an Ex Parte appeal.
+However, sometimes an appeal is necessary.

 - - -